 For those days when the outer shell isn’t enough to keep you warm 686 includes the Smarty Liner.
 The 686 Smarty Liner features a 100% nylon taffeta outer main body, which is filled with 130g PRIMALOFT sport insulation.
 I have a few products now that utilize PRIMALOFT insulation and I have begun to prefer the PRIMALOFT insulation over the standard goose down insulation.
 A few positives about PRIMALOFT insulation is the weight to warmth ratio, which means less bulk with the same warmth.
 PRIMALOFT also doesn’t clump when it’s wet and dries easier than goose down.
 The arms of the Smarty Liner are 100% polyester micro polar fleece and feature hand warmer sleeves with thumbholes for those days when you don’t quite need a pair of gloves, but need a little extra warmth on your hands.
 The 686 Smarty Liner fit my 6 foot 170lbs frame almost perfect.
 A problem that I have with jackets is the sleeve length fitting my rather long arms.
 The arms of the Smarty Liner were plenty long and I was able to take advantage of the hand warmer sleeve.
 The Smarty Liner can either be worn underneath the outer shell as any other medium layer or it can be zipped into the shell for one single jacket.
 I wore it as two separate jackets, because if you zip the two jackets together you can’t easily access the inner pockets or the powder skirt.
 The Smarty liner is an addition to the 686 Serac 2.5-Ply Jacket for those cold winter days when you need a little more insulation.

 The 686 Serac 2.5-Ply Jacket does a wonderful job keeping you warm, dry and protected from the elements.
 It offers a nice array of features that not only keeps your personal items safe, but also offers ample room for storage.
 If you’re looking for a versatile jacket that can cover you in any condition I think taking a look at the 686 Serac 2.5-Ply Jacket would be a good idea.
 If you’re not a snowboarder don’t be afraid of the brand, I think any skier would enjoy the look and comfort of the jacket.
-So if you’re in the need on a new jacket head over to 686’s website and check them out. www.686.com
+For more info on the Serac and other 686 gear, visit www.686.com.